Earth Sciences and

 Danielle completed her bachelor’s degree in geology at SFA and is now pursuing her master’s degree.
 As part of her graduate research, Danielle is using gravity and electrical resistivity techniques to determine the causes of reactivation of a fault line in Montgomery County, Texas.

-want to contact the department of geology?
+want to contact the department of earth sciences and geologic resources?

 COME SEE US